georgeasoto/worktree-tools-mcp/README.md

 ## Companion Bash Scripts

-This MCP server complements the [worktree-tools bash scripts](https://github.com/YOUR_ORG/worktree-tools).
+This MCP server complements the worktree-tools bash scripts (located at `~/.checkout-scripts/` or `~/.worktree-tools/`).
 You can use both:

 - **Bash scripts** - For manual CLI usage
 - **MCP server** - For Claude automation

 Both implement the same logic and can be used interchangeably.
+The bash scripts provide a zero-dependency CLI interface, while the MCP server enables Claude to automate worktree operations.

 ## Requirements